Why use a microservices approach to building applications

 Transform applications into microservices

 At this stage, your application is fully composed of (or split into) microservices.
 To reach this point, you've made the microservices journey.
 You can start here, but to do so without a microservices platform to help you requires a significant investment.

 Are microservices right for my application?

 Maybe.
-What we experienced was that as more and more teams in Microsoft began to build for the cloud for business reasons, many of them realized the benefits of taking a microservice-like approach.
-Bing, for example, has been developing microservices in search for years.
+At Microsoft, as more teams began to build for the cloud for business reasons, many of them realized the benefits of taking a microservice-like approach.
+Bing, for example, has been using microservices for years.
 For other teams, the microservices approach was new.
 Teams found that there were hard problems to solve outside of their core areas of strength.
-This is why Service Fabric gained traction as the technology of choice for building services.
+This is why Service Fabric gained traction as the technology for building services.

-The objective of Service Fabric is to reduce the complexities of building applications with a microservice approach, so that you do not have to go through as many costly redesigns.
-Start small, scale when needed, deprecate services, add new ones, and evolve with customer usage is the approach.
+The objective of Service Fabric is to reduce the complexities of building microservice applications so that you don't have to go through as many costly redesigns.
+Start small, scale when needed, deprecate services, add new ones, and evolve with customer usage.
 We also know that there are many other problems yet to be solved to make microservices more approachable for most developers.
-Containers and the actor programming model are examples of small steps in that direction, and we are sure that more innovations will emerge to make this easier.
+Containers and the actor programming model are examples of small steps in that direction.
+We're sure more innovations will emerge to make a microservices approach easier.